بِسْمِ اللهِ الرَّحْمٰنِ الرَّحِيْم

 The Prophet led about 200 Muslims to intercept yet another caravan, but as before, they could not catch it in time.
 However, the Muslims were able to sign another treaty, this time with the people of Bani Mudlij and Bani Dumrah.

 - Nakhla – Rajab, 2 AH/January 624 CE

 The famous Nakhla raid occurred when 12 Muslims, led by Abdullah bin Jahsh, were sent to intercept a Quraish caravan.
 This raid preceded the Battle of Badr, which would be the first time the Muslim army would directly fight against the pagans.
 In contrast to previous attempts, this time the Muslims managed to intercept the caravan.
 However, since it was the sacred month of Rajab, there was a question as to whether fighting was allowed.
-The Arabs did not fight in the months of Rajab, Dhul-Hijjah, Dhul-Qa’dah and Muharram.
+The Arabs did not fight in the months of Rajab, Dhul-Hijjah, Dhul-Qa’dah, and Muharram.
 After consultation, however, the Muslims agreed amongst themselves to attack.
 During the fighting, a prominent leader of the Quraish, Amr bin Al-Hadrami, was killed and two prisoners were taken.
-The Muslims captured the entire caravan, which consisted of raisins and other goods, and was then divided up, with 1/5 going to Muhammad (peace be upon him), who of course distributed it among his followers.
-While the Prophet Muhammad (peace be upon him) initially disapproved of the decision to attack the caravan, a revelation (Surah Al-Baqarah, 2:217) from Allah (Glorified and Exalted be He) excused the attack, since the Quraish had been responsible for the conflict in the first place, and had themselves violated the sacred months in their effort to eliminate the Muslims.
+The Muslims captured the entire caravan, which consisted of raisins and other goods, and was then divided up, with 1/5 going to Muhammad (peace be upon him), who of course distributed it among his followers and kept none for himself.
+While the Prophet Muhammad (peace be upon him) initially disapproved of the decision to attack the caravan, a revelation (Surah Al-Baqarah, 2:217) from Allah (Glorified and Exalted be He) excused the attack, since the Quraish had been responsible for the conflict in the first place and had themselves violated the sacred months in their effort to eliminate the Muslims.
 The verse states: